dotnet/core-setup/Documentation/design-docs/IJW-activation.md

     ```

   Note this API would not be exposed outside of `System.Private.CoreLib` unless we decide to do so.
-  * The loading of this assembly will take place in a new `AssemblyLoadContext`.
+  * The loading of this assembly will take place in an isolated `AssemblyLoadContext`.

 The naming of these APIs is designed to be useful for non-IJW scenarios as well, such as possibly Single-Exe.